 1 year ago when I came to Doha I was full of hope and excitement.
 Being an expat was a dream I had since college.
 It sounded so cool to experience new cultures and learn new ways of doing business while teaching my ways to co-workers from strictly different backgrounds.
 It almost sounded like a paid vacation!
 It's a vacation alright but for a very different reason.

 In Qatar you don't get to experience the Qatari culture because they are so secluded, you rather experience a mixture of Arab, Indian and Filipino culture.
 Everyone is deliberately rude.
 Everyone reflects their frustration and disappointment at all times.
-Except for the waiters and waitresses who greet you in the most fake manner possible.
+Except for the waiters and waitresses who greet you in the fakest manner possible.
 You know when people are on a diet, they give themselves a cheat day on the weekends as if the calories don't count.
 People here are always on a cheat day.
-Due to lack of entertainment activities people just eat out their boredom.
+Due to the lack of entertainment activities, people just eat out their boredom.

-At work, I basically am a one-man-show; I write ad copies and press releases, I develop media plans, communication strategies and event ideas but I always finish by 6 pm.
+At work, I basically am a one-man-show; I write ad copies and press releases, I develop media plans, communication strategies, and event ideas but I always finish by 6 pm.
 So, I really cannot complain.
 But its one hell of a lonely office.
-I'm used to having good friends at work who make the office more homey thus turn the long hours of overtime into long hours of fun.
+I'm used to having good friends at work who make the office homier thus turn the long hours of overtime into long hours of fun.
 Now, I don't even have 1 person to talk to.
-It only engage in necessary conversations regarding the work.
+It only engages in necessary conversations regarding the work.
 Sitting silently all day on your desk is a very suffocating task for me.